GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 Example: “This is a 2 TTP bot.”

 - Sold at 3.6 TokenTorq / RoboTorq / hour
-- Defines the value-basis for energized tokens translating into physical value
+- Defines the exchange basis for energized tokens transforming into physical value
 - Throughput-based, not time-based — 1 RoboTorq buys 3.6 TokenTorq of processing, whether used in an hour or a year

 Definitions of Torq: